lubien/koa-react-redux-universal-boilerplate/README.md

 Now you can open `http://localhost:3000/`.

+For a better experience, use [zalmoxisus/redux-devtools-extension](https://github.com/zalmoxisus/redux-devtools-extension#implementation) so you can see Redux's current state.

 ### Production

 We are using `babel-node` and `webpack-dev-server` for development, but they are a no go for production.
 The solution was simple: build everything.
 We build our server into a `build/` folder and our client to `public/scripts/bundle.js`.

 The build is made right after `npm install` so, let's say you use a PaaS like Heroku.
 After each commit the system will be rebuilt.
 Awesome ;)

+Two important env vars you should look are `BASE_URL` and `SUPPORT_HTTPS`. `BASE_URL` uses the model `https://example.com` (no stripe at end).
+Why?
+Github auth callback needs your URL match exactly in both your server and in your app Github's config. `SUPPORT_HTTPS` is a bool value.

 ## License